|

 about criminals using cryptography to thwart law enforcement.
 Thus, many

-countries have passed laws or are considering laws to maintain
+countries have passed laws or are considering laws to maintain law-enforcement

-law-enforcement and national-security capabilities through regulation of
+and national-security capabilities through regulation of cryptography.

 |